mrunacre/academic-kickstart/content/project/surrogate_data/index.md

 Such a framework is generic and can be used to generate surrogate data for other non-stationary processes, such as ocean waves or pollutant dispersion.

-A preprint of a paper outline the approach is available through [arXiv](http://arxiv.org/abs/2003.07218).
+A preprint of a paper outlining the approach is available through [arXiv](http://arxiv.org/abs/2003.07218).

 ---